22 August 2018

 What are some positives that have come out of engaging with te ao Māori?

-So so many.
-Like I said, I feel more rooted in this land, more deeply connected to this place, as a result of learning my whakapapa (lineage)and about my own ancestors.
-I have come to see myself not as an isolated person standing on my own, but part of a line of tīpuna, standing on their shoulders.
+I feel more rooted in this land, more deeply connected to this place, as a result of learning my whakapapa and about my own ancestors.
+I have come to see myself not as an isolated person standing on my own, but as part of a line of tīpuna, standing on their shoulders.
 This has been very healing for me as I navigate single parenthood and separation, to find a new connectedness in my heritage.
-This is a result of insight into the mindset in Te Ao Maori, that we are not valuable for what we do but for who we are - that there are more ways of having value than monetary ones, an idea which is incredibly rich and appealing to me.
+This is a result of insight into the mindset in te ao Māori, that we are not valuable for what we do but for who we are - that there are more ways of having value than monetary ones, an idea which is incredibly rich and appealing to me.

 I have value because of my inherent mana as a person and I stand here with my tīpuna behind me and the land under me.
 I belong.
 I am connected.
 This is a powerful thought.